DaneWeber/presentations/TheUndercoverScrumMasterReturns/TheUndercoverScrumMasterReturns.md

 - https://martinfowler.com/bliki/TwoHardThings.html

 Naming is hard.
-Words matter
+Words matter.

 Note:
 - Naming things in code is hard.
 We actually have discussions about this.